Do Vision-Language Models Leak What They Learn? Adaptive Token-Weighted Model Inversion Attacks: Introduction

 \section{Introduction}

 Model Inversion (MI) attacks aim to reconstruct training data by exploiting information encoded within a trained model.
-These attacks pose significant privacy risks to unimodal deep neural networks (DNNs)~\cite{fredrikson2015model, zhang2020secret, chen2021knowledge, an2022mirror, struppek2022plug, kahla2022label, han2023reinforcement,nguyen2023re, yuan2023pseudo,nguyen2023label, qiu2024closer, peng2022bilateral,ho2024model,koh2024vulnerability,struppekcareful}.
-With the rapid advancement and widespread deployment of Vision-Language Models (VLMs) across various applications, an important and timely question arises: \emph{Are VLMs similarly vulnerable to Model Inversion attacks as unimodal DNNs?} In this context, we define an MI attack as the task of reconstructing VLM’s training images by leveraging its textual input and output.
-Addressing this question is crucial for understanding and mitigating potential privacy threats in multimodal learning systems.

-\textbf{Research Gap.} Existing MI attacks \cite{ zhang2020secret, chen2021knowledge,an2022mirror, struppek2022plug,nguyen2023re,qiu2024closer} primarily focus on unimodal DNNs, where the goal is to reconstruct private training images $x$ associated with a target label $y$.
+These attacks pose significant privacy risks to unimodal DNNs~\citep{fredrikson2015model, zhang2020secret, chen2021knowledge, an2022mirror, struppek2022plug, kahla2022label, han2023reinforcement,nguyen2023re, yuan2023pseudo,nguyen2023label,ho2024model,peng2024pseudo,qiu2024closer,tran2025random}, The goal of MI attack is to reconstruct private training images $x$ associated with a target label $y$.
 These methods typically pose inversion as an optimization problem that maximizes the likelihood of $y$ under the target model:

-Here, $M_{DNN}$ is a unimodal DNN trained on private data $\mathcal{D}_{priv}$, and $G$ represents a generative model, such as a Generative Adversarial Network \cite{goodfellow2014generative,karras2019style}.
-The optimization is usually accomplished by performing $N$ inversion update steps to generate a reconstruction $x^* = G(w^*)$ that approximates the original training sample in $\mathcal{D}_{priv}$ for a given label $y$.
+Here, $M_{DNN}$ is a unimodal DNN trained on private data $\mathcal{D}_{priv}$, and $G$ represents a generative model \citep{goodfellow2014generative,adler2018banach,karras2019style}.
+The optimization is usually accomplished by performing $N$ inversion update steps to generate a reconstruction $x^* = G(w^*)$ that approximates the training sample in $\mathcal{D}_{priv}$ for a given label $y$ (See Related Work in Supp).

+\textbf{Research Gap.} With the rapid advancement and widespread deployment of Vision-Language Models across various applications \citep{zhu2023minigpt,liu2024llavanext,team2024gemma,yao2024minicpm,wang2025internvl3,hong2025glm}, an important and timely question arises: \emph{Are VLMs similarly vulnerable to Model Inversion attacks as unimodal DNNs?} In this context, we define an MI attack as the task of reconstructing VLM’s training images by leveraging its textual input and output.
+Addressing this question is crucial for understanding potential privacy threats in multimodal systems.